Robert Christopher Tytler: Biography

 Harriet wrote several memoirs when she was between 75 and 77 years old (1903-6).
 These include "An Englishwoman in India; the memoirs of Harriet Tytler 1828-1858" first published in Chambers Journal in 1931 and a more detailed version published in 1986 by Oxford University Press.

 Tytler was a keen naturalist, and took an interest particularly in the birds (many of his notes were communicated to Allan Octavian Hume) but also collected amphibians and reptiles.
 In one communication to Hume he wrote to claim priority on the discovery of the rufous-rumped grassbird:

 Tytler lived for a while in Shimla at Bonnie Moon on Jakko Hill.
 Here he established a museum with collections of birds, shells, geological specimens, manuscripts and other exhibits from around India.
 Lord Mayo placed him in the Home department so as to run this public museum which was closed when he died in 1872.
 He had suffered for almost eight years and showed symptoms of arsenic poisoning.
 Harriet Tytler offered to gift the ornithological collections to Shimla but the collection which was packed into boxes eventually came into the possession of a Mr B. Bevan-Petman who passed it on to the Lahore Central Museum in 1917.
 The boxes were examined in 1918 by Hugh Whistler and only about 2500 specimens could be salvaged, the rest destroyed by moulds and beetles.
 Harriet also established North Stoneham house known as Mayo Industrial School in 1869 which was then bought in 1872 by a trust and made later into a school for girls.
 Tytler introduced several species of birds into the Andamans including common mynas, jungle mynas and peafowl.

 Tytler's son, Major-General Sir Harry Tytler, followed his father into the Indian Army and was also a prominent naturalist.

 Eponyms

 Species named for him include Tytler's mabuya, Eutropis tytleri, a skink; Rana tytleri and Hylarana tytleri, both frogs; Tytler's leaf warbler Phylloscopus tytleri; and an Asian subspecies of the barn swallow, Hirundo rustica tytleri.

-Mount Harriet in the Andamans is named after his wife.
+Mount Harriet in the Andamans was named after his wife.
+It is now Mount Manipur.